 - Spend a few bucks on advertisements on Google and Facebook, drawing the attention of users outside your inner circle.

-- Test to see how many not only click your ads, but complete your “call to action” (CTA) on each page, such as signing up for the company newsletter, or to gain “early access” to the product.
+- Test to see how many not only click your ads, but complete your “call to action” (CTA) on each page, such as signing up for the company newsletter, or gaining “early access” to the product.

 - Continue to tweak and test your landing pages for optimal copy, page layout, and CTAs until you’re confident you are doing the best job possible marketing your software.

 If your CVR (conversion rate, or the percentage of people who complete your call to action after clicking your ad) is higher than a few percentage points (2% on mobile, 4% on desktop), you’ve got enough data to move ahead and build out your service with the confidence that people are willing to pay for your solution, and you itself can increase your business valuation.
 Another thing that can help improve your finances and the quality of your products is bottom-up budgeting.
 Check out this article by Moss if you need to build your understanding of bottom-up budgeting.

 Learn and track the important SaaS metrics